F-I-D-O/Manuals/manuals/LLM.md

 To **create a sandbox without running it**, use the `sbx create` command: `sbx create <image name> <flags>`.

+For `<image name>`, look to the [Official documentation](https://docs.docker.com/ai/sandboxes/customize/templates/?utm_source=chatgpt.com#base-images) for the list of available images.
+If the image is not listed, you can use the `shell` image and configure it yourself.

 ### Add additional directories to the sandbox
 [Official documentation](https://docs.docker.com/ai/sandboxes/usage/#multiple-workspaces)